prannnjal/trlc/BACKEND_SETUP.md

 ### Performance

-- Add database indexes for frequently queried fields
+- Database indexes are already optimized for common queries
-- Implement caching with Redis
+- Connection pooling is configured with MySQL2
-- Use connection pooling
+- Consider implementing Redis caching for high-traffic scenarios
-- Optimize database queries
+- Monitor query performance and optimize as needed

 ## 🧪 Testing